coleifer/huey/docs/api.rst

         FIFO.
 By default, Sqlite may reuse rowids for deleted tasks, which can cause tasks to be run in a different order than the order in which they were enqueued.
+    :param bool create_tables: create tables if they do not exist.
     :param kwargs: Additional keyword arguments passed to the ``sqlite3`` connection constructor.

+.. py:class:: CySqliteStorage(name='huey', filename='huey.db', pragmas=None, strict_fifo=False, create_tables=True, **kwargs)

+    Extends :class:`SqliteStorage` and uses `cysqlite <https://cysqlite.readthedocs.io/>`__
+    for the driver.
+Prefer ``pragmas={...}`` over the hard-coded settings used by ``SqliteStorage``.

+    :param str name: namespace for storage.
+    :param str filename: sqlite database filename.
+    :param dict pragmas: mapping of settings for connection.
+If unset, ``journal_mode`` will default to ``'wal'``, which enables readers to coexist with a single writer.
+    :param bool strict_fifo: ensure that the task queue behaves as a strict FIFO.
+By default, Sqlite may reuse rowids for deleted tasks, which can cause tasks to be run in a different order than the order in which they were enqueued.
+    :param kwargs: Additional keyword arguments passed to the ``cysqlite`` connection constructor.

 .. py:class:: PostgresStorage(name='huey', dsn=None, connection=None, blocking=True, read_timeout=1, table_prefix='huey', create_tables=True, **connection_params)

+    :param str name: namespace for storage.
     :param str dsn: connection string or URL for ``psycopg.connect()``.
     :param connection: zero-argument callable returning a new ``psycopg`` connection.